 No alcohol is allowed on site.
 The only exception is when the club house and outside covered picnic area is rented, alcohol may be consumed only in those areas.

 Do not give out the gate code to anyone.
 Immediate loss of membership will result.

 Indoor range in the club house is for .22 caliber only.
-Do no shoot the red lines or above the red lines.
+Do not shoot the red lines or above the red lines.
 Do not shoot from the front room.
-Turn on the shooting lamp so as to warn those entered through the equipment room.
+Turn on the shooting lamp so as to warn those entering through the equipment room.

-WORK PARTIES: Three work party attendance is required, one work party is mandatory for 2018 and the other two can be worked or bought for $10 each.
+WORK PARTIES: Three work party credit is required.
+A $20 fee for each work party not credited up to three.
 Check out the web page for ways of getting credit for work parties.
 Work parties start in April and continue through October.
 A work party is held each Wednesday from 5 to 7 PM and each second Wednesday of the month from 9-11 AM.
 Some special work parties will be held and are advertised at meetings and on our web page.
 If you have special conditions such as health problems or disabilities, work parties may be waived after making a request in writing to one of the officers.
 This will be considered on a case by case basis.
 Remember to sign the work party sheet to get credit.
 All ranges are closed during work parties and the first day of rifle deer season (some members hunt on ISA property).

 On the archery range use practice arrows on the hay bales and broad head arrows on the sand pit.

 Silhouette range can use only straight wall shells, like .22, .357, or .44.
 Do not use bottleneck shells.
 Clays can be used on this range.
 Please pick up empty shells and place all trash in the burn barrels.
 When shooting at clays, locate between the center and right houses and shoot center to right.
 This will prevent interfering with the pistol range.